Full-Stack-93/alx-system_engineering-devops-2/0x00-shell_basics/README.md

 And hidden files (starting with .) - ls -na
-Task 6: Script to create a directory named my_first_directory in the /tmp/ directory - mkdir /tmp/my_first_directory Task 7: Script to move the file betty from /tmp/ to /tmp/my_first_directory - mv /tmp/betty /tmp/my_first_directory
+Task 6: Script to create a directory named my_first_directory in the /tmp/ directory - mkdir /tmp/my_first_directory Task 7: Script to move the file betty from /tmp/ to /tmp/my_first_directory - mv /tmp/betty /tmp/my_first_directory Task 8: Script to  delete the file betty.
+The file betty is in /tmp/my_first_directory - rm /tmp/my_first_directory/betty